Envek/rubyworld-keep-it-ruby/slides.md

 <p class="text-2xl text-center"><a href="https://evilmartians.com">evilmartians.com</a></p>

 <!--
-Evil Martians transform growth-stage startups into unicorns, build developer tools, and create open source products.
+Evil Martians is a consultancy that transform growth-stage startups into unicorns, build developer tools, and create open source products.
-Evil Martians is located in New York, United States of America.
+Evil Martians headquarters are in New York, United States.
 -->

 ---